christianvedels/OccCANINE/README.md

-# HISCO-clean
+# Automatic HISCO codes

+## Structure
+- 'Data_cleaning_scripts' contains R scripts which takes data from 'Data/Raw_data' into a format suitable for training (which is then stored in 'Data/Training_data', 'Data/Validation_data' and 'Data/Test_data')
+- 'Model_training_scripts' contains Python scripts which trains models and stores them in 'Trained_models'
+- 'PREDICT_HISCOs.py' is the main product.
+This script takes occupational descriptions and outputs HISCO codes for them.

+### Large files
+'Raw_data', 'Test_data' and 'Training_data' are each too large to redistribute via github.
+Each of these directories contains a text-file 'DROPBOX.txt' with a dropbox link to where the file can be downloaded.

 ## Updates

 ### 2023-05-23
-Copy pasted content from old version of the project
+- Copy pasted content from old version of the project
+- Added blank data cleaning scripts